LingyinZhang/UniMR/README.md

 6. **View Results**

    Please wait patiently.
 When the classification is completed, the software will pop up a Classification Results Window showing the quantity of each type of molecule.
+Meanwhile, the classification results will be synchronously updated to the image in the Labeling and Classification Window.